Woman (Kesha song)

 "Woman" is a song recorded by American singer Kesha and featuring the Dap-Kings Horns for her third studio album Rainbow (2017).
 It was released as the first promotional single from the album on July 13, 2017.
-The song was then released as the third single from the album on January 22, 2018.
+The song was then released as the second single from the album on January 22, 2018.
+It has been described as a feminist anthem.
+"Woman" was certified platinum by the Recording Industry Association of America (RIAA) for selling one million equivalent units in the United States.

 Background and composition

 In an essay for Rolling Stone, Kesha wrote:

 Later, Kesha revealed the real purpose of releasing the song - to protest Donald Trump in offense to his "pussy grabbing comment," according to her interview with Metro.co.uk.
 In another interview with Rolling Stone, she stated, "I just really love being a woman and I wanted an anthem for anyone else who wants to yell about being self-sufficient and strong."
 Along with releasing the music video, she also released an essay detailing her intentions of writing the song and releasing it early from her album.

 The song is performed in the key of F minor with a tempo of 115 beats per minute.